soundz77/Node.js-MUD-text-adventure/README.md

 Players stats are visible in the left side-bar.
 The location description is in the centre, and a basic chat box is provided in the right side-bar.

 Uses node.js and socket.io.

+Bugs

+At startup

+New player arrives in first room.
+Room details are not displayed as now need to use sockets instead of calling functions directly.

+error: unhandledRejection: Unable to start game: Failed to start the game.
+Error: Failed to set up the game.
+Error: Error populating locations.
+Error: Error adding creature to location.
+TypeError: Cannot read properties of undefined (reading 'addCreature')
+Error: Unable to start game: Failed to start the game.
+Error: Failed to set up the game.
+Error: Error populating locations.
+Error: Error adding creature to location.
+TypeError: Cannot read properties of undefined (reading 'addCreature') at startGame startGame.js:20:11) at async onImport.tracePromise.**proto** (node:internal/modules/esm/loader:547:26) at async asyncRunEntryPointWithESMLoader (node:internal/modules/run_main:116:5) [nodemon] app crashed - waiting for file changes before starting...

+On Spawn/Tick
+Some creatures are spawned as artifacts.
+So "An item shimmers into view:" ... but it's an Orc etc.